Readings

 Ignore case-sensitiveness and disable file wrapping in search

-searches the file in case-sensitive mode.
-To change the mode, you can use ignorecase
+By default, vi searches the file in case-sensitive mode.
+To change the mode, you can use ignorecase option.

 :set ignorecase